 What is a Sensory Tent?

 A sensory tent, cool down spot, relaxation zone, or whatever term you choose to call it, is a dedicated space in your home (or classroom) that is calming and potentially provides various forms of organizing sensory input when your child is over-stimulated or upset.
-It is NOT a place for time-out (remember Wendy is talking more about when and how to use)!
+It is NOT a place for time-out!
 Sensory tents or quiet spaces are commonly used as part of a sensory diet, and most times children will initiate using the space on their own, which should be encouraged.
 The best sensory diet is a child advocating for their own needs.
 Of course, sometimes they need reminders if they are missing some of their own internal body cues.

 How to Set Up a Sensory Tent